digi-embedded/connectcore-ble-python/README.rst

 Documentation
 -------------

-XBee Python library has user guide and API reference documentation hosted on Read the Docs.
-You can find the latest, most up to date, documentation at `latest docs <https://digi-connectcore-ble.readthedocs.io/en/latest/>`_.
+ConnectCore Bluetooth Low Energy Python library has user guide and API reference documentation hosted on Read the Docs.
+You can find the latest, most up to date, documentation at
+`latest docs <https://digi-connectcore-ble.readthedocs.io/en/latest/>`_.
 To see only those features which have been released, check out the `stable docs <https://digi-connectcore-ble.readthedocs.io/en/stable/>`_.